microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 The architecture RPool_Face_QVGA_monochrome is for QVGA monochrome format while RPool_Face_C and RPool_Face_Quant are for VGA RGB format.

 ## Test
-We provide two modes of testing the trained model:
+There are two modes of testing the trained model -- the evaluation mode to generate bounding boxes for a set of sample images, and the test mode to compute statistics like mAP scores.

-##### Evaluation Mode
+#### Evaluation Mode

-Given a set of images in <your_image_folder>, the code generates bounding boxes around faces (where the confidence is higher than certain threshold) and write the images in <your_save_folder>.

-That is, assuming that the goal is to evaluate the rpool_face_best_state.pth model (stored in ./weights), execute the following command:
+Given a set of images in <your_image_folder>, `eval/py` generates bounding boxes around faces (where the confidence is higher than certain threshold) and write the images in <your_save_folder>.
+To evaluate the `rpool_face_best_state.pth` model (stored in ./weights), execute the following command:

 ```shell
 IS_QVGA_MONO=1 python eval.py --model_arch RPool_Face_QVGA_monochrome --model ./weights/rpool_face_best_qvgamono_state.pth --image_folder <your_image_folder> --save_dir <your_save_folder>
 ```
-This will save images in <your_save_folder> with bounding boxes around faces (where the confidence is high).
-Here is an example image:
+This will save images in <your_save_folder> with bounding boxes around faces, where the confidence is high.
+Here is an example image with a single bounding box.

 ![PC: Sam Chang, Camera: Himax0360](imrgb20ft.png)

 If IS_QVGA_MONO=0 the evaluation code accepts an image of any size and resizes it to 640x480x3 while preserving original image aspect ratio.

 If IS_QVGA_MONO=1 the evaluation code accepts an image of any size and resizes and converts it to monochrome to make it 320x240x1 while preserving original image aspect ratio.

-The architecture RPool_Face_QVGA_monochrome is for QVGA monochrome format while RPool_Face_C and RPool_Face_Quant are for VGA RGB format.

-##### WIDER Set Test
+#### WIDER Set Test
 In this mode, we test the generated model against the provided WIDER_FACE validation and test dataset.

 For this, first run the following to generate predictions of the model and store output in the '--save_folder' folder.